TiarkRompf/lms-clean/doc/lms_code_walk.md

 Several examples of third party libraries are implemented here (`lms-clean/src/main/scala/lms/thirdparty`).
 The key functionality is provide by `lms-clean/src/main/scala/lms/thirdparty/c_lib_utils.scala`.

 In the `c_lib_utils.scala` file, we provide the following functionalities:
-1. Create a Macro by `def cmacro` function.
+1. Create a macro by the `cmacro` function.
-2. Create a C Struct by `def newStruct` function.
+2. Create a C struct by `newStruct` function.
-3. Create a call to library function by `def libFunction` function.
+3. Create a call to library functions by `libFunction` function.

 We only create three types of nodes for thirdparty libraries.
-1. The `def cmacro` function creates nodes with `op = "cmacro"`.
+1. The `cmacro` function creates nodes with `op = "cmacro"`.
-2. The `def newStruct` function creates nodes with `op = "lib-struct"`.
+2. The `newStruct` function creates nodes with `op = "lib-struct"`.
-3. The `def libFunction` function creates nodes with `op = "lib-Function"`.
+3. The `libFunction` function creates nodes with `op = "lib-Function"`.

-The codegen support those nodes are in this same file.
+The codegen supporting those nodes are in this same file.
 To mix in traits for the frontend support, just extend the `trait CLibs`.
 To mix in traits for the codegen support, just extend the `trait CCodeGenLibs`.